UK investigates Facebook over data breach, to raid Cambridge Analytica

 ($1 = 0.7136 pounds)

-Reporting by Kate Holton and Paul Sandle; editing by David Stamp; Editing by Guy Faulconbridge and David Stamp
+Additional reporting by Doina Chiacu in Washington; editing by David Stamp; Editing by Guy Faulconbridge and David Stamp